 “Well.
 On that note.”
 Ally hands me back my shot, clinks her glass with mine and we drink.
 Licorice slithers down my throat, the slow, sweet burn far easier to stomach than tequila.
 “This will definitely help you forget about tomorrow.”
 She squeezes my hand, forever optimistic.
 “And so will dancing with wasted, post-pubescent men.
 Ohmigod there he is, that’s him!
 That’s the hot guy I was talking to before!”

 I follow Ally’s awe-struck gaze to a handsome stranger weaving around the pool.
 He glances at me with eyes darker than obsidian stone and my breath catches in my throat.
-Everything about him is intoxicating and deadly.
+He has to be in college, perhaps even older than that.
+There’s a certain timeless shadow about him.

 “You were talking to him?”